Four Seasons Resort Oahu at Ko Olina Review & How to Book VIP

 The Shops Full of Jewelry, Clothes & Essentials You Didn’t Know You Needed

-The bottom line is that it’s better to get thigs off the resort that you may have forgotten to pack.
-I did accidentally buy a $40 razor (it just never occurred to me that it would be that expensive when it’s like $15 at home but alas Hawaii luxury hotel).
+The bottom line is that it’s better to get things off the resort that you may have forgotten to pack.
+I did accidentally buy a $40 razor (it just never occurred to me that it would be that expensive when it’s like $15 at home, but alas, Hawaii luxury hotel).

-But no worries if you forgot your bathing suit, cover-up and things like this because the very well-curated shops will have you covered.
+But no worries if you forgot your bathing suit, cover-up, or other items; the very well-curated shops will have you covered.

 The Gardens and Koi